 Now that you have a better understanding of blended cost per leads, here is a description of each point and how they interact.

-- Organic Search – optimizing your webpages by using long-tail keywords and creating valuable content to show up higher on search engine result pages
+- Organic Search – optimizing your webpages by using long-tail keywords and creating valuable content to show up higher on search engine result page

 - Paid Search – buying ad space for specific keyword searches

 - Paid search is the most volatile of efforts.
-It changes constantly, but can offer risk and equal or greater reward when done correctly.
-It can have a good conversion rate, but is dependent on the market and the popularity of the terms for which you are bidding.
+It changes constantly but can offer risk and equal or greater rewards when done correctly.
+It can have a good conversion rate but is dependent on the market and the popularity of the terms for which you are bidding.